Monday July 15

 Saturday, July 20

-This year, the PETS hike will be a tour to Stockholm's archipelago (https://www.stockholmarchipelago.se/en/).
-We are still planning this, but we expect the tour to include a bus transfer, a hike, and a visit at the beach.
+This year, the PETS hike will be a tour to Stockholm's archipelago, more precisely to the nature reserve Gålö.
+The tour includes a transfer with a chartered bus, a hike along the shoreline, and a visit to the beach.
 There will be the option to swim if the weather is good.
-Food and refreshments will be provided.
+Food and refreshments (for a picnic during the hike) and lunch after the hike will be provided.
+For the hike, sport or hiking shoes are much recommended, as the path along the shoreline is partly rocky and uneven.

 Note that you must register for the hike separately!